 Duday, H. 2006.
 “L’archéothanatologie ou L’archéologie de la mort (Archaeothanatology or the Archaeology of Death),” in R.L.
 Gowland and C.J.
 Knüsel (eds) Social Archaeology of Funerary Remains.
 Oxford: Oxbow: 30-56.

 Duday, H. 2009.
 The Archaeology of the Dead: Lectures in Archaeothanatology.
 Oxford: Oxbow.

-Pany-Kucera, D., and M. Spannagl-Steiner. in prep.
+Pany-Kucera, D., Spannagl-Steiner, M. and K. Rebay-Salisbury in prep.
 Early Bronze Age individuals from Schleinbach: a re-examination and complementary assessement of the skeletal material.

 Weninger, J. 1954.
 Frühbronzezeitliche Skelette aus Schleinbach in Niederösterreich.
 Teil 1: Eine seltsame Mehrbestattung aus Schleinbach (NÖ).
 Archaeologia Austriaca 16: 1-27.

 Weninger, M. 1954.
 Frühbronzezeitliche Skelette aus Schleinbach in Niederösterreich.
 Teil 2: Die Einzelbestattungen aus Schleinbach (NÖ).
 Archaeologia Austriaca 16: 28-66.